"It's about whether you are willing to act on public values"

-Europe must not let the digital revolution happen, but must shape it itself
+Europe should not let the digital revolution happen, but shape it itself

 With a series of seven online seminars for administrators in education and research, SURF is initiating the discussion about how we as a sector can join forces to protect public values in ICT.
 We look back at the seminar series with some of the administrators present in three SURF Magazine articles.